Ashishupadhyay100/RealTime-chatApp/README.md

 1. git clone https://github.com/Ashishupadhyay100/RealTime-chatApp

-Deployed(on netlify) chat app  [This is the Link](https://new-real-time-chat-app.netlify.app).
+2.Deployed(on netlify) chat app  [This is the Link](https://new-real-time-chat-app.netlify.app).

-Can try it with your peers : https://new-real-time-chat-app.netlify.app
+3.Can try it with your peers : https://new-real-time-chat-app.netlify.app

 ## Available Scripts